Franc-Zar/CTFsWriteups/intigriti/october-challenge-1025/README.md

 ## Exploit

-The main exploit starts from the newly verified presence of **LFI**, through which it is possible to list the content of the web app filesystem:
+The main exploit starts from the acknowledged presence of **LFI**, through which it is possible to list the content of the web app filesystem:

 ```bash
 $ curl 'https://challenge-1025.intigriti.io/challenge.php?url=file:///http/../var/www/html